cs4s/intro-2018/index.md

 In this workshop you will:

-- Be introduced to *Computer Science*, *Coding* and *Computational Thinking*
+- learn about what *Computer Science*, *Coding* and *Computational Thinking* are
-- Learn some ways of teaching *Computer Science* concepts without using a computer
+- discover some ways of teaching *Computational Thinking Concepts* without using a computer
+- solve a variety of *Puzzles* using *Coding*
+- learn about resources that can help you teach *Coding* in a way that encourages the development of creative and personally meaningful projects
+- learn about tools and resources that can help your students move from *Visual Programming* languages to *General-Purpose Programming* languages
-- Participate in hands-on activities with *Coding*, *Physical Computing* and *Scratch Teacher Accounts*
+- create a variety of projects with *Physical Computing* devices
+- work together with other teachers to develop a lesson that involves the concepts that you have learned about in the workshop

-This workshop has been developed in a partnership with [Google](https://www.cs4hs.com/index.html){:target="_blank"}.
+This workshop has been developed in a partnership with [Google](https://edu.google.com/computer-science/educator-grants/){:target="_blank"}.

 ## Schedule